christophknabe/spring-ddd-bank/README.md

 ## Plans

 - Make the domain model less anemic by moving the methods of `ClientService` into class `Client`.
-This requires the feature **Domain Object Dependency Injection** (DODI), which can only implemented by using full AspectJ compile-time weaving.
+This requires the feature **Domain Object Dependency Injection** (DODI), which can only be implemented by using full AspectJ compile-time weaving.
 Still needs research.
-- Nice: Avoid own ID of `AccountAccess`, because this class models an m:n association between `Client` and `Account`.
+- Nice to have: Avoid own ID of `AccountAccess`, because this class models an m:n association between `Client` and `Account`.
 There should not be a possibility for several links between a client and an account.
 This would require the usage of `client.id` and `account.id` as a composite ID for `AccountAccess`.
 Not so easy, see http://stackoverflow.com/questions/18739334/jpa-how-to-associate-entities-with-relationship-attributes
-- Implementation of real unit tests with mock implementations of the persistence interfaces.
+- Implementation of real unit tests with mock implementations of the repository interfaces.
 - Put an application layer with transaction management on top of the domain model.
 - Export the application layer as a REST service.